-- 1.1 Confidential information in the form of a health and/or social history to be filed in the Ontario Student Record, in keeping with the Ontario Government Statutes and Regulations and Superior-Greenstone District School Board procedures. - 1.2 Each JK and SK teacher will complete the appropriate checklist for each student at the end of each school year in keeping with Superior-Greenstone District School Board procedures. - 1.3 Opportunities for information sharing between parent(s) and teacher must be made available.
-Samples of student work will be used to communicate with the parent(s) during the year and with the next year's teacher. - 1.4 Samples of student work will be given to the parent(s) at the end of the school year.
+- 1.1 Confidential information in the form of a health and/or social history to be filed in the Ontario Student Record, in keeping with the Ontario Government Statutes and Regulations and Superior-Greenstone District School Board procedures. - 1.2 Each Kindergarten educator will complete the appropriate checklist(s)/ screen(s)/assessment(s) for each student following registration and continuing throughout the school year in keeping with Superior-Greenstone District School Board procedures. - 1.3 Opportunities for information sharing between parent/guardian(s) and educators must be made available.
+Samples of student work will be used to communicate with the parent/guardian(s) during the year and with the next year's teacher. - 1.4 Samples of student work will be given to the parent/guardian(s) at the end of the school year.